You are seeing this message because you are using an out-of-date browser.

 Small, Cold, Dark and Lonely Pluto

 From its discovery in 1930 until 2006, Pluto was classified as a planet.
 In the late 1970s, following the discovery of minor planet 2060 Chiron in the outer Solar System and the recognition of Pluto's relatively low mass, there was been a lot of discussion about whether Pluto was a planet at all, given the fact that it is so tiny and its orbit is both an exaggerated ellipse and doesn't fall into the same plane as the orbits of the rest of the planets.
 On August 24, 2006, the International Astronomical Union (IAU) defined what it means to be a "planet" within the Solar System.
 This definition excluded Pluto as a planet and added it as a member of the new category "dwarf planet" along with Eris and Ceres.
 We had been calling it a planet for so long it seemed like a shame to change it.
+We've left the information up about Pluto for reference.

 Image courtesy of: Hubble Space Telescope